 On the first day I told our Mike that if I could just see a giraffe in the wild up close, I could die happy.
 Our dedicated guide delivered on my dying wish most every day - including a Giraffe-fest on our last day when, during our coffee break in the wild we were surrounded on all sides by at least twenty of these long neck lovelies.
 Then cue the Zebras!
 About a dozen of my second favorite animal came trotting into the mix and all of a sudden we were in a scene from Lion King!
 I must have 200 pictures!

-Speaking of pictures, I use my trusty iPhone 6 and a little Canon point and shoot I bought in Cape Town with bit better zoom than my phone, and Michael uses his iPhone 5s.
+Speaking of pictures, I use my trusty iPhone 6 and a little Canon point and shoot I bought in Cape Town with just a bit better zoom than my phone, and Michael used his iPhone 5s.
 I have to say we are very satisfied with the memories we captured!
-I did get twinge of camera envy when I saw some of the shots our companions shared - but I am glad we aren't hauling around a heavy camera to worry about on our Senior Nomad travels, and as 90% of you know, your phone allows for instant gratification.
+I did get twinge of camera envy when I saw some of the shots our companions shared - but I am glad we aren't hauling around a heavy camera and lenses that look like space capsuleson our Senior Nomad travels, and, as 90% of you know, your phone allows for instant gratification.

 On the next to last night at the lodge we met a group of eight men who where staying there.
 They were not on safari, they were game auctioneers and had arrived to run a large auction the next day.
 We learned quite a bit about the "game" industry and how animals are sold between lodges for both breeding and hunting along with adding coveted stock like leopards and wild dogs.
 We were fascinated to learn about a whole new business so we decided to go to the auction the next day and check it out.